MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wecutil.md

 ---
 title: wecutil
-description: Reference article for wecutil, which lets you create and manage subscriptions to events that are forwarded from remote computers. ms.topic: reference ms.assetid: 0c82a6cb-d652-429c-9c3d-0f568c78d54b ms.author: lizross
+description: Reference article for the wecutil command, which lets you create and manage subscriptions to events that are forwarded from remote computers. ms.topic: reference ms.assetid: 0c82a6cb-d652-429c-9c3d-0f568c78d54b ms.author: lizross